OJddJO/SSGE/README.md

 - Simple entity system

 ## Usage
 To use the engine, download the release and copy the files into your project.
-You will need to link against SDL2 and SSGE library.
+You will need to link against `SDL2` and `SSGE` libraries.
 See [`makefile`](./example/makefile)

 ## Example